- Rice University, B.S. in Chemical Engineering, summa cum laude

 The Honorable Jacques L. Wiener Jr., United States Court of Appeals for the Fifth Circuit

-Most recently, in May 2018, in the widely covered Melissa Ferrick et al. v.
+In the widely covered Melissa Ferrick et al. v.
 Spotify USA Inc., Chen helped obtain final approval of a favorable settlement valued at over $100 million on behalf of a class of songwriters and composers.
 The deal included a $43.45 million cash fund and an agreement by popular online music streaming service Spotify to pay future royalties, as well as provide additional valuable prospective relief.
 This case made national news, receiving press from The Hollywood Reporter, Billboard, Forbes, Reuters, Bloomberg Law, and Law360.

-During the same time period, Chen and a team from Susman Godfrey have secured multiple settlements with various banks accused of conspiring to rig LIBOR in In re: Libor-Based Financial Instruments Antitrust Litigation.
+Chen and a team from Susman Godfrey have secured multiple settlements with various banks accused of conspiring to rig LIBOR in In re: Libor-Based Financial Instruments Antitrust Litigation.
 These settlements with Barclays, Citibank, Deutsche Bank, and HSBC provide a total settlement fund of $590 million for the benefit of a class of plaintiffs that includes cities, pension funds and others known as the “over-the-counter” purchasers.
 In February 2018, this plaintiff class represented by Chen and the Susman Godfrey team was also the only proposed class in the multidistrict litigation to win class certification.

 Additionally, Chen is former counsel to Jawbone in various patent infringement and trade secret misappropriation cases involving wearable fitness tracking devices against competitor Fitbit in the International Trade Commission.